 - Try not to delete anything (artboards, pages, files) on the parent branch until child branches are merged.

-- When updating your branch from master, only choose your artboard when you know you made a change on that artboard.
+- When updating your branch from the main branch, only choose your artboard when you know you made a change on that artboard.
 Embrace it as a moment of reflection on the work done.

-- Be discerning when updating from master.
+- Be discerning when updating from the main branch.
 You are responsible for the merge, so if you pull in work you didn't do, you are now accountable for that work.